ajolsavsky/ajolsavsky/README.md

 </tr>
   </table>
   </thead>

-- 👋 Hi, I’m @ajolsavsky
-- 👀 I’m interested in strength training, travel, and specialty coffee.
-- 🌱 I’m currently learning how to code!
-I'm in bootcamp.
-- 💞️ I’m looking to collaborate on plenty of new things.
-- 📫 How to reach me: alexandraolsavsky@gmail.com

 <!---
 ajolsavsky/ajolsavsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.